 Who Are These Services For?

-Not everyone wants to spend every morning pouring over stock charts and worrying about earnings reports, portfolio diversification and re-balancing accounts.
-After all, that’s a lot of work and there are already a slew of professionals that can do that for you right?
+Not everyone wants to spend every morning pouring over stock charts and worrying about earnings reports, portfolio diversification, and re-balancing accounts.
+After all, that’s a lot of work and there is already a slew of professionals that can do that for you right?
 Well, right!
 Unfortunately to pay professionals to manage an investment account can be quite costly.